qeeqbox/osint/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/osint/main/readme/osint_logo.png"></p>

-Build your own custom OSINT tools and APIs with this python package!
+Build your custom OSINT tools and APIs with this python package!
 It includes different OSINT modules for performing reconnaissance on the target, and a built-in database for mapping and visuialzing the some of the reconnaissance results.

 The final results is a json file that can be intergrated with other projects